zgluis/ios-lead-essentials-feed-store-challenge/README.md

 			- For example, *don't* check if the array of images is empty - and *don't* replace optional values with default values such as `Date()`.

 			- This kind of logic shouldn't be in the infrastructure store implementation.

+	- We already provided the Core Data boilerplate and the tests.

 4) Use the `Tests/FeedStoreChallengeTests.swift` to validate your implementation conforms to the store specs.